iyuge2/M-SENA-Backend/README.md

 ## Docker

-We provide a [docker image](https://hub.docker.com/r/flamesky/m-sena-platform/) of our M-SENA Platform.
-See [M-SENA](https://github.com/FlameSky-S/M-SENA-frontend#docker) for instructions.
+We provide a [docker image](https://hub.docker.com/r/flamesky/m-sena-platform/) of our platform.
+See the [main repo](https://github.com/thuiar/M-SENA#docker) for instructions.

 ## From Source